WORK180/eslint-config-work180/README.md

 # eslint-config-work180

-This package provides the ESLint config used by WORK180 as an extensible shared config/
+This package provides the ESLint config used by WORK180 as an extensible shared config

 ## Usage